icebert04/icebert04.github.io/about.md

 My strengths lie in "Building Relationships".
 Healthy business relationships are the foundation of any successful business.

-Your Customers will love you.
+Customers will love you.
 Influencers will align with you.
 And Competitors will become friends.